-The Youth Offending Service supports parents to develop more confidence and reduce the stress that they go through whilst bringing up teenagers.
+The Youth Justice Service supports parents to develop more confidence and reduce the stress that they go through whilst bringing up teenagers.

 There are a variety of programmes to reflect the diverse needs of parents, which can be offered on an individual basis or within a group programme.
 The focus of the programme is to help parents:

 - learn about the skills that children need to move successfully from one stage of development to another

 - encourage positive relationships between them and their child as they develop